T-MaxWiese-T/SEFCommunityMod/README.md

 If the game you want is not hosted via LAN, then you will need the SWAT4Stats server browser plugin.
 It's available at http://swat4stats.com - make sure you get the TSS version.

 After it is installed, your server list will show all of the servers, including the ones that are on different mods.
 Just join the one you want.
-There are a number of 24/7 SEF servers out there.

 If the game you want is hosted via LAN, or you cannot find the server in the list, you will need the host's external IP address (have the host look this up on http://myexternalip.com).
 You can then join the game from the Join Game menu using the IP address.